 My research interests lie in the domain of emerging and exploratory devices and technologies.
 I mainly work in theory and simulations.
-While the theory of any new or unique device concept or proposal consists of generating an idea blueprint and rigorous mathematical derivations to establish a proof-of-concept, simulation on the other hand, encompass a numerical calculation to validate a theoretical proposal.
+While the theory of any new or unique device concept consists of generating an idea blueprint and rigorous mathematical derivations to establish a proof-of-concept, simulation on the other hand, encompasses a numerical calculation to validate a theoretical proposal.
 Our simulations are mainly based on Density matrix of Fock space approach, non-equilibrium Green's function approach, Boltzmann transport approach and the drift-diffusion approach.
 Some initial level simulation may also consist of the first-principles calculations.
-In addition, some circuit level simulations would also be involves, if one aims to analyze the performance of proposed devices in circuit-level systems.
+In addition, some circuit level simulations would also be involved, if one aims to analyze the performance of proposed devices in circuit-level systems.

 Performance analysis of nanostructured Peltier coolers by Singha A., Muralidharan B. Journal of Applied Physics 124 - (2018)

 Optimized Peltier refrigeration via an array of quantum dots with stair-like ground state energy configuration by Singha A. Physics Letters A 382 3029-3030 (2018)

 Modeling and Optimization of Spin-transport and Waste Heat Harvesting in Spin-transfer-torque based Switching Devices ISIRD, SRIC

 Area of Research: Thermoelectrics & Topological materials